BA in International Studies

 Degree Program Description

 The Bachelor of Arts in International Studies is an individually designed major with a strong multicultural and global focus.
 Students in the major have the opportunity to design a major that reflects their own interests and goals.
 The increased level of flexibility requires a higher level of commitment than is typical of traditional majors because students MUST do the work of building their own degree.
-International Studies majors acquire analytical skills and knowledge that will enable them to understand and contribute to shaping the quickly evolving global community.
+International Studies majors acquire analytical skills and knowledge that will enable them to understand and meaningfully engage with a quickly evolving global community.
 The program prepares students for graduate study and careers in academia, teaching, law, business, public policy, humanitarian aid, non-profit organizations, government, and diplomacy.
 Students in the program will study advanced second language and participate in a study abroad experience to fulfill degree requirements.

 Major Program Requirements

-The information below pertains to the BA in International Studies and most of its emphasis areas.
-Links to additional information can be found on the International Studies Home Page.
-Students interested in the emphasis area of International Business and a dual degree option with the BSBA in Business Administration, can find additional information on the International Business Catalog Page.
+The information below pertains to the BA in International Studies and emphasis areas other than International Business.
+Students interested in the emphasis area of International Business and a dual degree option with the BSBA in Business Administration, can find additional information on the International Business page.

 Complete the following courses: | ||